Liquid-activated quantum emission from pristine hexagonal boron nitride for nanofluidic sensing: Methods

-Wide-field fluorescence frames acquired with the EMCCD camera were first localized using ThunderSTORM\cite{ovesny2014thunderstorm} with parameters described in Methods.
-Trajectories were obtained by applying the Crocker-Grier linking algorithm\cite{crocker1996methods} to the localization microscopy tables.
-Briefly, for each localization event at a given frame, the algorithm will link another event if it is found at the next frame within a specified search range.
-This search range was set to 120 nm in Fig. 2, as the probability of having a 1D displacement exceeding this value is less than 1\% according to the analysis in Fig. 1e.
-The Python package Trackpy\cite{allan_daniel_b_2021_4682814} was used for the implementation of the linking.
+Wide-field fluorescence frames acquired with the EMCCD camera were first localized using ThunderSTORM\textsuperscript{41}.
+Trajectories were obtained by applying the Crocker-Grier linking algorithm\textsuperscript{43} to the localization microscopy tables.
+We used the implementation of the algorithm provided by the Python package trackpy\textsuperscript{44}.
+Briefly, for each localization event at a given frame, the algorithm links another event if it is found at the next frame within a specified search range.
+This search range was set to 120 nm in Fig. 2, as the probability of having a 1D displacement exceeding this value is less than 1\% according to the analysis in Fig. 2e.